scality/bert-e/templates/forbidden_branch.md

 {% block message %}
 I cannot merge the branch `{{ source.name }}` into
 `{{ destination.name }}`.
-The only patterns accepted in this branch are :
+The only patterns accepted in the source branch are :
 ```
 feature/*
 bugfix/*